Logo

 Prototype details (various subjects)

-Miscellanious: Paint, Roster numbering, Photos
+Miscellanious: Roster numbering, Stencil, Paint

 This discussion about rolling stock roster re-numbering history requires more scholarly investigation but here's some details that I have determined.